Stuycs-K/finalprojectapcs-4-chen-alexander-qiao-zixi/DEVLOG-AlexanderChen.md

 ### 2025-05-29 Further map testing and timer implementation.
 Spent the first 20 minutes trying to fix a config error with my name and then spent the remaining period on seeing how the map looked on mac processing to some poor results.
 Moved on to attempting to implement a timer and bug testing/fixing.
 About 20 minutes during class.

+### 2025-05-30 Some more enemy edits
+Added a new skeleton enemy and made some edits to its constructor for variety in enemy types.
+Also fixed some errors associated with their addition.
+About 1 hour.

+### 2025-05-31 Some enemy improvements
+Added a new type of enemy, a charging enemy and added new methods to facilitate the charge and other assorted bug fixes to make sure that unneccessary data wasn't wasted with the new enemies.
+Took about 1-2 hours of work.